zhulinchng/floydwarshall/README.md

 # Floyd Warshall Algorithm
+> This repository is created as part of the Practical Assessment for University of Liverpool's CSCK541 Software Development in Practice Module (June 2022 A)

+`floydwarshall` is a Python module that implements the Floyd Warshal algorithm for computing the shortest path between all pairs of vertices in a graph.
-> As part of CSCK541 June 2022 A: Practical Assessment This repository includes a rewrite of the Floyd Warshall Algorithm using recursion in Python and scripts to generate graphs, and to test the algorithm.
+This includes a set of functions for the Floyd Warshall Algorithm written iteratively and recursively.

+`tests` is included to test for the functions and ensure that the functions work as expected.

 ## Table of Contents
 * [Background](#background)